AcademySoftwareFoundation/openexr/README.md

 storage of volumetric data, cached or lit 3D scenes, or more complex 3D data such as light fields.

-The goals of the IlmBase project are simplicity, ease of use, correctness and verifiability, and breadth of adoption.
-IlmBase is not intended to be a comprehensive linear algebra or numerical analysis package.
+The goals of the Imath project are simplicity, ease of use, correctness and verifiability, and breadth of adoption.
+Imath is not intended to be a comprehensive linear algebra or numerical analysis package.